boyangeorgiev25/MyPortfolio/README.md

 This portfolio reflects my journey as a Bulgarian student studying Computer Science in Belgium.
 It showcases both my technical projects and personal experiences, from academic challenges to landing my first internship.

 The blog section is particularly personal - it chronicles my real experiences with university life, exam stress, building friendships abroad, and the excitement of getting my first tech job.

-## 📬 Get in Touch

-Feel free to explore the site and reach out through the contact form if you'd like to connect!

----

-*Built with ❤️ by Boyan - Computer Science Student & Intern Developer*